kyleseigler/Stats/README.md

 ### How do you use it?

-Currently, as long as you have a standard LAMP stack (and basic GNU/Linux command line tools such as gawk, grep, lm-sensors, and maybe a few others) everything should work almost out of the box.
+Currently, as long as you have a standard LAMP stack (and basic GNU/Linux command line tools such as `gawk`, `grep`, `lm-sensors`, and maybe a few others) everything should work almost out of the box.
 You do need to modify a few entries in /scripts/systemDiskSpace.php and /scripts/systemSensors.php so that information the proper thermal sensors and disk locations are read and displayed.

 ### What's the plan for this project?